BC-HKO--Prep Girls Hockey Poll

 |20

-Others Receiving Votes: St. Paul United, St. Paul Blades, Thief River Falls, Moose Lake Area, Chisago Lakes Area, Marshall, Rock Ridge, Cloquet-Esko-Carlton.
+Others Receiving Votes: St. Paul Blades, Thief River Falls, Hutchinson, Chisago Lakes Area, Marshall, Rock Ridge, Cloquet-Esko-Carlton, Willmar, New Ulm, Windom Area, Albert Lea.